QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     x = (1, 2.0, "test")
     @show typeof(x)

-In this case, ``Tuple`` is the parametric type, and the three parameters are a list of the types of each value
+In this case, ``Tuple`` is the parametric type, and the three parameters are a list of the types of each value.

 For a named tuple